Transfer Of Heat Energy And Its Effects

 Different Types Of Thermometers

-The image on the left shows an infrared thermometer and the image on the left shows a liquid-in-glass thermometer.
+The image on the left shows an infrared thermometer and the image on the right shows a liquid-in-glass thermometer.

 How does heat travel?